-Muscle soreness is common after a workout or weight training session, especially if you are not used to this activity.
-It does not indicate that you have not worked your muscles effectively.
-Muscle soreness is simply the result of micro-tears in muscle fibers caused by intense or unusual effort.
-Fortunately, there are several ways to avoid these inconveniences and thus facilitate your recovery.
+Muscle soreness is common after a workout or weight training session, especially if you're not used to the activity.
+It doesn't mean you haven't worked your muscles effectively.
+Muscle soreness is simply the result of micro-tears in muscle fibers caused by intense or unusual exertion.
+Fortunately, there are several ways to avoid these discomforts and facilitate your recovery.
 Here are some tips on how to avoid muscle soreness.

 Understanding Muscle Aches and Their Causes

-Before discussing ways to prevent and relieve muscle soreness, it is helpful to understand what muscle soreness is and why it occurs.
-Muscle soreness is a localized pain in the muscles that is often felt 24 to 48 hours after a physical activity session, especially when it has been intense or unusual.
+Before discussing ways to prevent and relieve muscle soreness, it's helpful to understand what it is and why it occurs.
+Muscle soreness is a localized pain in the muscles, often felt 24 to 48 hours after a physical activity session, especially when the activity was intense or unusual.

-These pains come mainly from the mechanical stress undergone by the muscle fibers during an effort.
-The latter causes micro-lesions and inflammation which will be at the origin of the aches.
-It is also possible that certain metabolic wastes produced during exercise can promote their appearance.
+These pains mainly come from the mechanical stress experienced by muscle fibers during exercise.
+This causes micro-lesions and inflammation, which will cause muscle soreness.
+It is also possible that certain metabolic waste products produced during exercise can contribute to their onset.

 Warm up before training

 A proper warm-up prepares your muscles and joints for exercise, reducing the risk of muscle soreness.
 Take 10 to 15 minutes to do a gradual warm-up before starting your workout.
-You can do cardio (bike, treadmill), dynamic movements (knee raises, heels to buttocks) and light stretching.
-Also, remember to specifically target the areas you will be working during your strength training session.
+You can do cardio (bike, treadmill), dynamic movements (high knees, heels to glutes), and light stretching.
+Also, remember to specifically target the areas you'll be working during your strength training session.

 The importance of joint mobility